unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 For Unikraft to achieve binary compatibility there are two main objectives that need to be met:

-1. The ability to pass the binary to Unikraft
+1. The ability to pass the binary to Unikraft.
 1. The ability to load the binary into memory and jump to its entry point.

 For the first point we decided to use the initial ramdisk in order to pass the binary to the unikernel.